maritiren/CTF/mobile/tasks.md

 #### Task 1: Find and read the Android Shared Preferences
 1. Find the package name
-2. Copy all preferences to you machine.
+2. Copy all preferences to your machine.
+3. Does the file contain anything juicy?

 #### Task 2: